MatSalm/PortfolioDemonstration/README.md

 #### Next we will add our tags and configure a security group:

 •	Here the key is '"myspark" and the value is "mymachine" and you should make note of this for later.
-If you choose to edit security groups later, but we will not inthis tutorial.
+If you choose to edit security groups later, but we will not in this tutorial.

-#### Next you want to make sure "Crete new security group" is selected and change the type to "All Traffic"
+#### Next you want to make sure "Create new security group" is selected and change the type to "All Traffic"

 •	You will see a security warning here, but you want to easily access your EC2 instance.
 If you are on a company platform or need additional security you will want to add additional security to your instance.